Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Data Reduction

 \subsection{Relative Photometric Calibration Using Stars}

-The released JPEG image is an 8-bit, rendered RGB product that lacks the detector-level information required for a rigorous end-to-end photometric calibration.
-In particular, the public file does not preserve the raw camera response, and the bias, dark current, flat-field, compression, white-balance, and color-rendering steps applied in the public processing chain are not fully documented.
-For this reason, the present analysis is intentionally restricted to the \emph{relative} morphology of the diffuse signal rather than its absolute surface brightness.

-Nevertheless, it is important to verify that the public image retains a monotonic and usable photometric response in the unsaturated regime.
-We therefore identified bright field stars in the image and compared their instrumental signals in the three color channels with cataloged RGB magnitudes.
-As a practical reference, we adopted the synthetic RGB photometric standards compiled by \citet{cardiel2021_rgb}.
-This comparison confirms that the instrumental response is approximately linear over the unsaturated range sampled by the field stars in each color channel, as shown in Figure~\ref{starcal}.
-In the present dataset, stars brighter than approximately 3.5~mag are saturated in at least the Red and Green channels and were therefore excluded from the response check.
-The diffuse signal analyzed in this study is sufficiently fainter than this saturation threshold.
+It is important to verify that the image retains a monotonic and usable photometric response in the unsaturated regime.
+Therefore, the bright field stars in the image were identified and compared with their instrumental RGB signals, which were measured in data numbers (DN) units, with cataloged RGB magnitudes.
+The synthetic RGB photometric standards compiled by \citet{cardiel2021_rgb} were adopted as a practical reference, as a bright-star reference specifically intended for consumer-grade digital cameras.
+The stellar point-spread functions (PSF) extend over several dozen pixels, with a few central pixels approaching saturation at approximately 4.5, 4.8, and 4.1~mag in the red, green, and blue channels, respectively, owing to the image's shallow 8-bit depth.
+Nevertheless, we confirm that the instrumental response of the total stellar signal remains approximately linear in all three color channels (Figure~\ref{starcal}); most pixels comprising each stellar image remain well below the saturation threshold, and thus, the measured total signals are dominated by the detector's linear response regime.